Shann285/LIRT-MI/README.md

 # LIRT-MI
 Adjusting for longitudinal measurement noninvariance in longitudinal item response theory models: Comparing Bayesian regularization and alignment optimization

 By accounting for longitudinal measurement noninvariance in longitudinal item response theory models, we proposed a longitudinal IRT model with time-specific item parameters and additionally incorporated the dependence among the repeated item measurements.
-Based on the principle of approximate invariance, Bayesian regularization and alignment optimization methods are developed for model estimation.
+Based on the principle of approximate invariance, Bayesian regularization and alignment optimization methods are developed for model estimation.

 The Data file folder includes three files.
 Data-AwC.R implements our alignment optimization procedure for the real data.
 Data-BR.R implements our Bayesian adaptive Lasso procedure for the real data. fy11.csv is the final data file.